• Skip to primary navigation

 How to Build:

-• Connect the emitter directly to the positive terminal of the battery.
+• Directly connect the emitter to the batteries positive terminal.

-• Connect the anode of the zener diode to the base of the TIP35 transistor.
+• Anode of the zener diode should be connected to TIP35 transistor base.

-• Connect the negative terminal of the solar panel to the negative terminal of the battery.
+• Mount the solar panels negative terminal to the batteries negative terminal.

-• The TIP35 transistor may generate some heat.
+• The TIP35 transistor could generate some heat.

-• Connect the solar panel to the circuit and monitor the voltage across the battery terminals.
+• Once the solar panel is connected to the circuit monitor the voltage between the battery terminals.

-• Ensure that the voltage is within the safe charging range for the specific battery type.
+• Ensure that the voltage is within the battery types safe charging range.

 Notes and Considerations:

-• To avoid overcharging make sure the voltages from the solar panel and Zener diode are suitable for the type of battery used.
+• To avoid overcharging be sure the voltages from the solar panel and Zener diode are suitable for the type of battery used.

 • Before using the circuit to charge expensive batteries test it in a controlled atmosphere.